brnorris03/incsort/README.md

+# WARNING -- WARNING -- WARNING

+The code presently in this repository contains a serious bug that will cause some sort operations to hang.
+We're working on finding that bug.
+Until then, you should not use the incremental quicksort algorithm here.

+Thanks,

+The Mgmt.

 # incsort

 This project demonstrates an [incremental sort algorithm](<https://en.wikipedia.org/wiki/Partial_sorting#Incremental_sorting>) written in C++ that allows sorted results to be obtained from an iterator without having to sort the entire vector up front.
 This allows sorting to be done while showing progress in a progress panel, for example.